Laser Cutting Australia: Complete Guide to Precision Manufacturing

 CO2 Laser Cutting

-CO2 lasers remain the most versatile option for laser cutting MDF, acrylic, wood, and other non-metallic materials.
-These systems excel at processing organic materials and provide excellent edge quality for applications requiring smooth finishes.
-The wavelength of CO2 lasers (10.6 micrometers) is readily absorbed by most non-metals, making them highly efficient for these applications.
+CO2 lasers remain highly versatile for cutting MDF, acrylic, wood, and other non-metallic materials.
+The 10.6 micrometre wavelength is readily absorbed by organic materials, making these systems efficient for signage, architectural models, and packaging applications.

 Materials Suitable for Laser Cutting